Expo 86: Evictions

 As the city prepared to welcome an influx of visitors, more than a thousand low-income residents of Vancouver's Downtown Eastside were evicted from their long-term homes in single room occupancy (SRO) hotels, sometimes with as little as a single day's notice.
 Because tenants were subject to British Columbia's Innkeeper's Act rather than the laws governing typical landlords and renters, the SRO owners were not required to give significant notice, or even written notice, of an eviction.
 Mike Harcourt, the city's mayor at the time, hoped provincial laws might be changed to protect these residents, but the provincial government refused.
 The Patricia Hotel was among those establishments that evicted most or all of its residents, including a Norwegian man named Olaf Solheim.
 Solheim, who had lived at the Patricia Hotel for decades, was well known in the community but was evicted with just a week's notice.
 Although he found a new home, he became despondent, stopped eating, and died within a month.
-Vancouver's chief medical health officer at the time, John Batherwick, publicly asserted that the sudden eviction could be the cause of Solheim's death: "He'd been moved from where he was to a place he didn't want to be, and he simply lost his will to live and he died."
+Vancouver's chief medical health officer at the time, John Blatherwick, publicly asserted that the sudden eviction could be the cause of Solheim's death: "He'd been moved from where he was to a place he didn't want to be, and he simply lost his will to live and he died."

 Fair

 Expo 86 was opened by The Prince and Princess of Wales, and Prime Minister Brian Mulroney on Friday, May 2, 1986.
-It featured pavilions from 54 nations and numerous corporations.
+It featured pavilions from 54 nations and multiple corporations.
 Expo's participants were given the opportunity to design their own pavilion or opt for the less expensive Expo module.
 Each module was approximately two-and-a-half stories high and had the floor space equal to a third of a city block.
 The design was such that any number of the square modules could be placed together in a variety of shapes.
 The roof design allowed the interior exhibit space to be uninterrupted by pillars.

 This world's fair was categorized as a "Class II", or "specialized exhibition," reflecting its specific emphases on transportation and communications.

 The fair was known for the unfortunate ill-timing of the themes of both the United States and the Soviet Union pavilions.
 The U.S. pavilion centred around the country's space program.
 However, it had been less than four months after NASA had its worst disaster when the Space Shuttle Challenger exploded shortly after takeoff.
 The Soviet Union had an even more problematic theme: it celebrated the country's nuclear industry.
 But less than a week before the fair opening ceremonies, the Chernobyl nuclear disaster occurred.